stackitcloud/stackit-argus-cli/README.md

 ```

 This will initialize a git repo, download the dependencies in the latest versions, install all needed tools and generate binary in ./out/bin directory.
-If needed code generation will be triggered in this target as well.

 ## Test & lint